OthelloRhin/FFXIV_HD_Icons/README.md

 ## Why this project?

 Because ? ^^"
-No more seriously, the idea came to me to test if replacing the icons of the game was possible when one of the first version of TexTools was released.
+No, more seriously, the idea came to me to test if replacing the icons of the game was possible when one of the first version of TexTools was released.

 Having a clear tendency to enlarge certain interface elements beyond 100% (or leave them at 100%) I could only see the rendering far below what the game was able to render for the icons.